England Football Online

 203 England players have now played for their country more than once.

-Crompton is also the first player to make 29 appearances under the guidance of the ISC whereas Wedlock is the x player to make nineteen.
+Crompton is also the first player to make 29 appearances under the guidance of the ISC whereas Wedlock is the sixth player to make nineteen.
+Hardy and Pennington are the twelfth to make thirteen.

 records: This is only the second occasion that a team under the guidance of the ISC have failed to score.